avan06/OptionTabView-C-/README.md

 `SortTreeBeforeUnderline`: Determine whether to sort by the values before the underline of tree name.
 Default is false.
 `SortGroupBeforeUnderline`: Determine whether to sort by the values before the underline of group name.
 Default is false.
 `FloatingPointDecimalPlaces`: Gets or sets the number of decimal places for floating-point numbers.
+`ShowToolTipDuration`: Gets or sets the number containing the duration, in milliseconds, to display the ToolTip.

+- Layout
+`OptionLeftCollapsed`: Gets or sets a value determining whether OptionLeft is collapsed or expanded.
+`OptionLeftMinSize`: Gets or sets the minimum distance in pixels of the OptionLeft.
+`OptionRightCollapsed`: Gets or sets a value determining whether OptionRight is collapsed or expanded.
+`OptionRightMinSize`: Gets or sets the minimum distance in pixels of the OptionRight.
+`SplitterDistance`: Gets or sets the location of the splitter, in pixels, from the left or top edge of the SplitContainer.
+`SplitterIncrement`: Gets or sets a value representing the increment of splitter movement in pixels.
+`SplitterWidth`: Gets or sets the width of the splitter in pixels.

 ### Settings Usage and OptionTreeView.Option Class